Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width

-We choose a bag $B'$ in $D_1$ such that \begin{enumerate} \item $B'$ has a vertex of $Q$, and \item the distance between the corresponding nodes of $B'$ and $B$ in the decomposition tree of $D_1$ is minimum. \end{enumerate} Here, we want to shrink all the bags between $B'$ and $B$ using Lemma~\ref{lem:reduce}.
-Let $T_1$ be the component of $D_1\setminus V(B')$ containing the bag $B$ and let $T_2$ be the component of $D_1\setminus V(B)$ containing the bag $B'$.
-Let $y:=\zeta_b(D, B', T_1)$.
-From the choice of $B'$, we have $y\notin Q$, otherwise, there exists an unmarked vertex represented by $y$, and all vertices on the path from $y$ to it should be contained in $Q$, which contradicts to the minimality of the distance from $B$ to $B'$.
+We choose a bag $B'$ in $D_1$ such that \begin{enumerate} \item $B'$ has a vertex of $Q$, and \item $\dist_{D_1}(B, B')$ is minimum. \end{enumerate} Let us check that all the hypothesis of Lemma \ref{lem:reduce} with $(B_1, B_2)=(B', B)$ are satisfied.
+Let $T_1$ be the connected component of $D_1- V(B')$ containing $B$ and let $T_2$ be the connected component of $D_1- V(B)$ containing $B'$.
+Let $y:=\zeta_b(D_1, B', T_1)$.
+From the choice of $B'$, we have $y\notin Q$; otherwise, there exists an unmarked vertex represented by $y$, and all vertices on the path from $y$ to it should be contained in $Q$, as $Q$ induces a connected graph.
+In particular, the bag in $T_1$ containing a vertex adjacent to a marked vertex in $B'$ should contain a vertex of $Q$, and this contradicts to the minimality of the distance between $B$ and $B'$.
 In addition, $y$ is not the center of a star bag because $D_1[Q]$ is connected and $B'$ has at least two vertices of $Q$.
+Therefore, the bags $B$ and $B'$ satisfy the hypothesis of Lemma \ref{lem:reduce} with $(B_1, B_2)=(B', B)$.